310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 …………

-… Oh!
+…Oh!
 I’m sorry!
 I just talked to myself for ages!
 I’m sure it was boring and awful to hear…

-Hehe, you’re so strange, Shinkai-kun… I’ve never ever vented any of these thoughts out, but…
+Heheh, you’re so strange, Shinkai-kun… I’ve never ever vented any of these thoughts out, but…

 You aren’t even my friend, yet I can’t help but tell you my secrets.